Care 2 Communities board

 Sheila Phicil, Director

-Sarah Matousek, Director
+Sarah Matousek, Ph.D., Director

 Sarah Matousek, PhD, MPH, is a Principal at Day Health Strategies (DHS), where she leads a team working on multiple healthcare transformation initiatives in multiple healthcare sectors.
 After spending eight years in academia researching Alzheimer’s disease in Rochester, NY, and then at the Brigham and Women’s Hospital in Boston, Sarah studied health policy and management at the Boston University School of Public Health.
 While there, she collaborated with a team at Harvard Medical School to develop and implement a mobile phone solutions program for surgical patients in rural Haiti.
 Sarah has held adjunct and affiliate faculty positions at Boston University’s Metropolitan College and Ariadne Labs.
 She holds a Ph.D. in Neurobiology & Anatomy from the University of Rochester and an MPH in Health Policy & Management from Boston University.